 How much recovery you need can depend on the intensity of your exercise, but my general reco is to take at least one day off between your training days and if you’re the sort who loves to heft heavy iron (like me!), take at least two days off between your squat and deadlift days.
 On your nonlifting days, perform active recovery like meditative yoga, walking, or interval-jogging.
 (And like I said, eat well for your body and go the eff to sleep!)

-If have an interest in learning even more ways to progress and increase your strength, it makes sense that you would seek support to serve that goal.
+NOTE FROM JVB: If you have an interest in getting stronger and more skilled in new ways, it makes sense that you would seek support to serve that goal.